braydennoh/GravelometerSegment/README.md

 22.6 mm fails at 6 m.

 ### Conclusion
-Looking at gravel with Segment Anything and a conventional camera past 10 m is impractical.
+Looking at gravel (up to 180 mm in diameter) with Segment Anything and a conventional camera past 10 m is impractical.